-Dr. William Atkinson found a passion for the sciences when he was attending Pleasant Plains High School, and began to search for ways he could help people using biology, chemistry, and physics.
-He landed on optometry, a field in which he remains excited to come to work every day.
+Dr. William Atkinson found a passion for the sciences when he was attending Pleasant Plains High School in central Illinois, and began to search for ways he could help people and apply the sciences in the process.

-Upon graduating, he went on to the Illinois College of Optometry, where he received his O.D. in 1992.
-He then started practicing at Woodstock Eye Care and Pearle Vision, and opened Atkinson Eye Care with his wife, Dr. Elizabeth Atkinson, in 1994.
+Upon graduating, he went on to the Illinois College of Optometry, where he received his doctorate in optometry in 1992.
+He then started practicing at Woodstock Eye Care and Pearle Vision, and Atkinson Eye Care opened in 1994.

-Dr. William enjoys practicing primary eye care, where he can see patients of all ages and needs and develops a relationship with them over the years.
-He is especially interested in fitting specialty contacts, such as Ortho K lenses that reduce nearsightedness in children, or bifocal contacts in patients who have been told that wearing contacts is an impossibility.
+Dr. William enjoys practicing primary care optometry, where he sees patients of all ages and develops relationships with them over the years.
+He is especially interested in fitting specialty contacts, such as scleral contacts for patients with corneal abnormalities.